 My name is Luke Darracott.
 I am a writer, wine expert, translator, amateur photographer, traveler, food-lover, hispanophile, russophile, presenter, linguist and adventurer.
 I'm never without my notebook, my camera and my phone and I can usually be found walking up a mountain or sitting and scribbling in a corner of a Spanish bar with a bottle of sherry.

 I was born in the horse-powered race town of Ascot but spent all my life living by the Thames in Maidenhead.
 I went to school in Hurst and then Sonning, never straying far from the river.
 I am a Berkshire boy, born and bred.
 My father and his family hail from the West Country and my mother from Liverpool.
 They met, worked and fell in love in Africa - Tanzania.
 I was brought up in a household of science and wanderlust.
 It shaped who I am today.

 After studying Spanish and Russian at the University of Bath I spent three years living in Madrid and another one year in Moscow.
 In their respective countries I traveled extensively, integrated myself with the locals and wrote constantly.
 In 2010 I published my first book - The Sun Struck Upwards, about the many regions of Spain and in 2015 I published a second - a book about the Camino de Santiago, El Camino.
-At the same time I am involved with a television project called Finding Little Italy and occasionally do freelance translations for them as well as presenting.
+At the same time I present a television project called Finding Little Italy and am currently filming a new series called Spanish Tapas Tour.
 I also write articles as often as possible with a view to publication - National Geographic, Wanderlust, Lonely Planet.
 In short I love to be creative and I live to travel.
 A lot of people say they love travelling but I genuinely need it, right down to my marrow.